Tips for Successfully Investing in Any Property Class

 Age of Building

-An exception to this rule happens when an older building such as a historic property is gut renovated to include high-end finishes and other amenities akin to their newly constructed peers.
-This kind of project often fits into Class A.
+An exception to this rule happens when an older building such as a historic property is gut-renovated to include high-end finishes and other amenities akin to their newly constructed peers.

 A property’s condition is one of the leading factors of its class.
 A property that has been fully renovated and upgraded with high-end finishes is more likely to achieve Class A status than a multifamily property that is old, weathered, and in need of both cosmetic and structural repairs.
 As a result of property condition, Class A and B properties tend to need less maintenance than Class C buildings.

 Class A properties will usually offer robust amenities.
 In the multifamily realm, this could mean an on-site fitness center, media room, concierge, underground or otherwise covered parking, outdoor pool, doggy daycare, and more.
-The larger the apartment community, the more robust the amenities tend to be.
 Class B and Class C properties usually have fewer, if any, amenities to offer residents.

 Keys to Success When Investing in Any Property Class

-Many investors struggle to determine which property class is best for them.
+Many investors struggle to determine which multifamily property class is best for them to invest in.
 There is no right or wrong answer—each property class has its own pros and cons.
-Each of the risks associated with a specific property class can be mitigated with thoughtful planning and discipline.

 Class A Keys to Success

 Another key to success when investing in Class A real estate is to factor in any costs associated with keeping the property in first-class condition.
-This means refreshing amenities and common areas on a timeline basis (every 3-5 years) and integrating new building technology (e.g. smart thermostats) and other amenities as consumers drive demand.
-The most successful Class A property owner never skimp on property improvements and always stay at the cutting-edge of tenant wants and needs.
+This means refreshing amenities and common areas on a timeline basis (every 3-5 years) and integrating new building technology (e.g. smart thermostats) among other things.

 Class B Keys to Success